invalid-attr

 Warn if an attribute is a non-existent attribute or an invalid type value due to the specifications (or the custom rule).

-This rule refers the HTML Living Standard based MDN Web docs.
-It has settings in @markuplint/html-spec
+This rule according to HTML Living Standard.
+It has settings in @markuplint/html-spec.

 ❌ Examples of incorrect code for this rule